Smart bran asks what the research says about this byproduct of refining wheat.

 She recommends we look out for 100 percent whole grains, and perhaps add more smart bran to that; the latter I cannot endorse because of the effect on calcium and pyridoxine absorption.

-If you bake your own bread, finding 100 percent wholewheat flour is difficult.
+If you bake your own bread, finding 100 percent wholewheat flour will be difficult.
 Purchasing a loaf like this from your supermarket is virtually impossible in many countries.

-The best way to resolve this problem is to purchase your own wheat grinder and make your own wholegrain flour.
+The best way to resolve this problem is to purchase a wheat grinder and mill your own wholegrain flour.

 If you are going to purchase a bread machine, then I recommend you go the whole hog and get that wheat grinder too; otherwise you are likely to join the great mass of people who never use it.

-What may come as a surprise is that takes only six minutes to grind your own healthy flour and prepare the dough such as for our panera bread menu recipe; then of course it must bake for a minimum of five hours to rise, prove and bake.
+What may come as a surprise is that takes only six minutes to grind your own healthy flour and prepare the dough such as for the panera bread menu recipe; then of course it takes a minimum of five hours to rise, prove and bake.

-The bran in your 100 percent wholewheat contains the lignans which block the hormone receptors in the breast, protecting it against high levels of circulating oestrogen.
+The bran in your 100 percent wholewheat contains the lignans which block the hormone receptors in the breast, protecting them against high levels of circulating oestrogen.

 Researchers found that oats, wonderful healthy grain that it is, and corn bran did not supply the protection against breast and bowel tumours that wheat gives.

-In short, get your smart bran by grinding your own healthy flour; it will mean finding a source of wheat.
-If you bake three or four times a week, you'll need two large bags per year; in South Africa they come in 50kg.
+In short get your smart bran by grinding your own healthy flour; it will mean finding a source of wheat.
+If you bake three or four times a week, you'll need two large 50kg bags per year.

-Careful of lifting them or you will be seeing more of your chiropractor.
-We move it as soon as possible to a dedicated deep freeze.
+Be careful of lifting them or you will be seeing more of your chiropractor.
+We move it as soon as possible to a dedicated deep freeze for two weeks to kill the weevils.

-"We observed a significant inverse association between total dietary fiber intake and risk of diabetes; of the different sources of fiber, cereal fiber was most strongly associated with decreased risk."
+"We observed a significant inverse association between total dietary fiber intake and the risk of diabetes; of the different sources that from cereals was most strongly associated with decreased risk."

-Vitamin B6, also known as pyridoxine, comes in eight different forms in many diverse foods.
-Researchers reporting in J. Nutr report that adding extra cooked bran to the diet depressed the plasma levels; instead it was excreted in the faeces[1].
+B6, also known as pyridoxine, comes in eight different forms in many diverse foods.
+Researchers reporting in J. Nutr have shown that adding extra cooked bran to the diet depresses the plasma levels; instead the vitamin is excreted in the faeces[1].

 Added seeds, provided they are first ground, provide substantial smart bran to your daily slice of 100 percent wholewheat bread.
 Many like flax and sesame pass through the gut undigested, the fibre useless, and in fact may get stuck in diverticuli; you must grind them first.